 In 2017, the Electricity Market Authority (EMA) announced the Open Electricity Market (OEM) initiative in effort to encourage competition and innovation in the power industry.

-Starting 1 November 2018 and by May 2019, all households in Singapore should be eligible to choose their preferred electricity provider.
-That means you’ll be given the choice to switch away from SP Group, but it is not mandatory (it’s completely up to you!) and there is no deadline for it.
+From 1 Nov 2018 to May 2019, the OEM was released in phases to gradually allow all households in Singapore to choose their preferred electricity provider.
+The rollout has been complete and that means all residences in Singapore can now switch away from SP Group.
+That said, it is not mandatory (it’s completely up to you!) and there is no deadline for it.

 - Oct 2017 – Official OEM announcement